4d/docs/docs/Project/components.md

 You can [develop](../Extensions/develop-components.md) and [build](../Desktop/building.md) your own 4D components, or download public components shared by the 4D community that [can be found on GitHub](https://github.com/search?q=4d-component&type=Repositories).

-Thanks to the [Component manager](#monitoring-project-dependencies), component files can be transparently stored in your computer or on a Github repository.
+When developing in 4D, the component files can be transparently stored in your computer or on a Github repository.

 ## Interpreted and compiled components